 Public Areas & Gatherings

 Everyone at the JFRC should follow these physical distancing guidelines:

-- Wear your face mask/covering while in public spaces (that is everywhere except for your dorm room).
+Wear your face mask/covering while in public spaces (that is everywhere except for your residence room).

 Use of public transportation is allowed during this time of the COVID-19 pandemic.
 All JFRC sponsored travel outside of Rome will utilize pre-arranged private transportation (taxis or private group busses) and vehicle density will be assessed depending on the type of vehicle.
 Additionally, participants will only share vehicles with other participants from their same program.